Editor's note: This article was originally published in July, and has been updated in December to reflect the year's continued health wins.

-The COVID-19 pandemic has dominated the news for over a year as populations battled rising infection rates and deaths.
-Though the threat of COVID-19 rightfully demanded the world’s attention — and still does, as countries struggle to access lifesaving vaccine doses — other health concerns have continued to plague regions around the world.
+The COVID-19 pandemic has dominated the news for two years as populations continue to battle rising infection rates and deaths.
+Though the threat of COVID-19 rightfully demanded the world’s attention — and still does, as countries struggle to access lifesaving vaccine doses amid emerging new variants — other health concerns have continued to plague regions around the world.

 In February, the Democratic Republic of the Congo announced its fourth Ebola outbreak in three years, according to the World Health Organization (WHO).
 Waterborne diseases like cholera and giardia continue to exist in areas where access to clean water is limited, though the United States Centers for Disease Control and Prevention (CDC) has underscored the importance of tracking outbreaks to limit infections.